Italy will give us chances - Baraclough

 European champions Italy saw their world-record 37-match unbeaten run ended by Spain in October.

-Roberto Mancini's side, won the reverse fixture against Northern Ireland in March 2-0, drew with Switzerland at the weekend.
+Roberto Mancini's side, who won the reverse fixture against Northern Ireland in March 2-0, drew with Switzerland at the weekend.
 That means they are only top of the group by a goal difference of two from the Swiss, who host the Bulgarians in their final match.

 The number of goals scored and conceded in Belfast and Geneva could have a bearing on how the group table concludes, with Northern Ireland three goals better off than Bulgaria in the race to secure third place.